Tethys (mythology): Iconography

 In other mosaics, Tethys appears without Oceanus.
 One of these is a fourth-century AD mosaic from a pool (probably a public bath) found at Antioch, now installed in Boston, Massachusetts at the Harvard Business School's Morgan Hall and formerly at Dumbarton Oaks, Washington, D.C.
 (Dumbarton Oaks 76.43).
 Besides the Sophilos dinos, this is the only other representation of Tethys identified by inscription.
 Here Tethys, with a winged forehead, rises from the sea bare-shouldered, with long dark hair parted in the middle.
 A golden rudder rests against her right shoulder.
 Others include Hatay Archaeology Museum 9097, Shahba Museum (in situ), Baltimore Museum of Art 1937.118 (from the House of the Boat of Psyches: Room six), and Memorial Art Gallery 42.2.

-Toward the end of the period represented by these mosaics, Tethys' iconography appears to merge with that of another sea goddess Thalassa, the Greek personification of the sea (thalassa being the Greek word for the sea).
-Such a transformation would be consistent with the frequent use of Tethys' name as a poetic reference to the sea in Roman poetry (see above).
+Toward the end of the period represented by these mosaics, Tethys's iconography appears to merge with that of another sea goddess Thalassa, the Greek personification of the sea (thalassa being the Greek word for the sea).
+Such a transformation would be consistent with the frequent use of Tethys's name as a poetic reference to the sea in Roman poetry (see above).